Management of obesity: Health policy

 Obesity is a complex public health and policy problem because of its prevalence, costs, and health effects.
 As such, managing it requires changes in the wider societal context and effort by communities, local authorities, and governments.
 Public health efforts seek to understand and correct the environmental factors responsible for the increasing prevalence of obesity in the population.
 Solutions look at changing the factors that cause excess food energy consumption and inhibit physical activity.
 Efforts include federally reimbursed meal programs in schools, limiting direct junk food marketing to children, and decreasing access to sugar-sweetened beverages in schools.
 The World Health Organization recommends the taxing of sugary drinks.
 When constructing urban environments, efforts have been made to increase access to parks and to develop pedestrian routes.

 Mass media campaigns seem to have limited effectiveness in changing behaviors that influence obesity.
 At the same time they can increase knowledge and awareness regarding physical activity and diet, which might lead to changes in the long term.
 Campaigns might also be able to reduce the amount of time spent sitting or lying down and positively affect the intention to be active physically.
 Nutritional labelling with energy information on menus might be able to help reducing energy intake while dining in restaurants.

+Since there is a relationship between obesity and automobile travel, interventions relating to transportation infrastructure (for example, policy aimed at encouraging the use of public transportation) could potentially reduce obesity.

 Clinical protocols

 Much of the Western world has created clinical practice guidelines in an attempt to address rising rates of obesity.
-Australia, Canada, the European Union, and the United States have all published statements since 2004.
+Australia, Canada, the European Union, the United Kingdom, and the United States have all published statements since 2004.

 In a clinical practice guideline by the American College of Physicians, the following five recommendations are made: